swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-15-deploy-and-access-the-model-on-kubernetes.md

       integrating them into the codebase
 - [x] Model can be saved and loaded with all required artifacts for future usage
 - [x] Model can be easily used outside of the experiment context
+- [x] Model publication to the artifact registry is automated
 - [x] Model is accessible from the Internet and can be used anywhere
 - [ ] Model requires manual deployment on the cluster
 - [ ] Model cannot be trained on hardware other than the local machine